JlSainz/your-wave-app/README.md

 surfing spot...
 Also it provides you the surf forecast of the day.

+Open source, everybody can check the info of the spots, and if you sign up you can make your own post!

 Just to make it easier to make that difficult decission!!